samlewin/samlewin.github.io/index.md

 ## About Me

-I am a postdoc in the Mechanical Engineering Department at UC Berkeley with a broad interest in multi-scale geophysical fluid flows, particularly in the ocean.
-I am currently working on analysing coastal observations of stratified flow instabilities and turbulence.
+I am a postdoc in the Mechanical Engineering Department at UC Berkeley with a broad interest in understanding and modeling fundamental aspects of multi-scale geophysical fluid flows, particularly in the ocean.
+My research lies at intersection between theory, observations and simulations of small-scale ocean dynamics.
 My PhD work focused on the dynamics and mixing properties of stratified turbulence using a combination of theoretical models, idealised high resolution direct numerical simulations and data-driven tools such as machine learning.
 I also have experience in conducting laboratory experiments for fluid dynamics, and in high performance computing.

 ## Research Interests